kidbdata/SOC-Traffic-Analysis/README.md

 🔐 SOC Traffic Analysis & Threat Detection
-Project Overview
+📘 Project Description

-This project analyzes web traffic logs to identify suspicious IP addresses.
-It simulates how a Security Operations Center (SOC) monitors network activity to detect potential cyber threats.
+This project analyzes web traffic logs to identify potentially suspicious IP addresses.
+It simulates a simplified Security Operations Center (SOC) workflow used to monitor network activity and detect possible threats.

-Using Python (pandas) for analysis and Power BI for visualization, the project identifies IPs that may require investigation based on traffic patterns, anomaly scores, and threat indicators.
+The analysis was done using Python for data processing and Power BI for visualization.

-Tools Used
+🛠 Tools Used

-Python (pandas)
+Python (pandas) – data cleaning and analysis

-Power BI
+Power BI – dashboard and visualization

-CSV log dataset
+CSV dataset – simulated security logs

-What the Project Does

-Cleans and explores web traffic log data

-Groups activity by IP address

-Calculates metrics like:
+🔎 Analysis Process
+📥 Data Exploration

+The dataset was explored to understand its structure and key variables:

+IP_Address – source of the request

+Request_Type – type of HTTP request

+Response_Time_ms – server response time

+Anomaly_Score – score indicating unusual behavior

+Is_Threat – indicates whether a request was flagged

+📊 IP-Level Aggregation

+To make the data easier to analyze, requests were grouped by IP address.
+For each IP, the following metrics were calculated:

-total requests
+Total number of requests

-average anomaly score
+Average anomaly score

+Number of threat events

+🚨 Detection Logic

+IPs were considered suspicious if they showed:

+High request volume

+High anomaly scores

-number of threat flags
+One or more threat flags

-Assigns each IP a risk level (Low, Medium, High)
+Each IP was then classified into a risk level: Low, Medium, or High.

-Dashboard
+📈 Dashboard

-A Power BI dashboard was built to help analysts quickly identify suspicious IP addresses using charts and security metrics.
+A Power BI dashboard was created to visualize the results, including:

-Skills Demonstrated

-Security log analysis

-Data aggregation

-Rule-based threat detection

-Data visualization
+Total and suspicious IP counts

+IP table with risk levels

+Charts showing anomaly scores and traffic patterns

+This allows quick identification of IPs that may require investigation.

-Author
+👤 Author

 Emiliano Sandoval
 Aspiring Cybersecurity / SOC Data Analyst